snowflakelogic/Tailoring-Business-Intelligence-SQL-Analytics-Databricks/README.md

                 (status_key,...)

 ```

-> A SQL project demonstrating relational (OLTP) database design for a small tailoring business, alongside a star-schema data warehouse design for analytical reporting.

-**Note:** the warehouse schema above (`fact_orders` and its dimension tables) is defined but not yet populated — there's no ETL script in this repo that loads data from the OLTP tables into it.
-The analytics queries currently run directly against the OLTP tables, not this star schema.
-Populating the warehouse and re-pointing the queries at it is a planned next step.
+A MySQL project for managing a small tailoring business using a relational OLTP database and a designed data-warehouse layer.
+Includes customer, tailor, garment, measurement, order, payment, and order-status data, along with SQL analytics for revenue, tailor performance, customer spending, order status, and overdue orders.

+Demonstrates relational schema design, primary/foreign keys, joins, aggregation, conditional metrics, date conversion, and dimensional modeling.

+> **Project status:** The OLTP database, sample data, analytics queries, and warehouse table design are implemented.
+The supplied SQL does **not** include an ETL process that loads the warehouse, or analytics queries that run against the warehouse.

 ---